solana-developers/solana-cookbook/docs/th/integrations/jupiter.md

 </SolanaCodeGroup>

-## How to use Jupiter in a React Application
+## วิธี use Jupiter in a React Application

 ### Installation